ju-kl/safety-public-transportation-chicago/README.md

 This script includes all analyses performed on the final dataset.

 ### Dashboard
-This dashboard presents the visualization created based ont he final dataset.
+This dashboard presents the visualization created based on the final dataset.